Indictment accuses Nebraska congressman of lying to FBI

 His statement that he expected to be indicted was first reported by the Omaha World-Herald.

+His wife, Celeste, said in a statement emailed to supporters that the anticipated indictment “has all the marks of being a political attack, a bogus charge manufactured to take him out.”

-His wife, Celeste Fortenberry, said her husband spoke with the agents voluntarily, without a lawyer, because he was under the impression that the agents needed his help to get to the bottom of the case.
+The FBI investigation began during the administration of former President Donald Trump, a fellow Republican.
+Celeste Fortenberry said her husband spoke with the agents voluntarily, without a lawyer, because he was under the impression that the agents needed his help to get to the bottom of the case.

 She said he later called his friend, attorney and former congressman Trey Gowdy, for legal representation.
 She said her husband sat for another interview with agents in Washington and was repeatedly assured that he was not a target of the investigation.